blinikoshki/memes/README.md

 # memes

+## About
+This is the source code for the android version of the memes.com.
+An old friend [ThatBasilisk](https://memes.com/u/ThatBasilisk) is the one who decompiled this code.

 ## Disclaimer
 I am not the owner of any code or intuallectual property in this repository.
 All code here was obtained by reverse engineering the Pearson Browser assembly using JADx.